samaneh-hesabi/Predictive_Docker_Linear_Regression/README.md

 This project is suitable for three types of learners:

-- For those familiar with Docker: You can dive straight into the data science applications.
+- **For those familiar with Docker:** You can dive straight into the data science applications.
 The examples and configurations provided will help you enhance your skills and explore best practices.

-- For those who know Python/data science but are new to Docker: This project will introduce you to containerization, guiding you through building and deploying reproducible environments.
+- **For those who know Python/data science but are new to Docker:** This project will introduce you to containerization, guiding you through building and deploying reproducible environments.

-- For beginners: This project is designed with you in mind.
+- **For beginners**: This project is designed with you in mind.
 You'll start with the basics, learning how to set up Docker and then move on to building data science applications in containers.

 ### 1.4.
 Contents of this Repository

 ```
-Folder structure:
+Folder PATH listing
 .
-├── data/                      # Contains sample datasets
++---data                          <-- Contains sample datasets
-│   └── sample.csv             # Example dataset for experimentation
+|       sample.csv                <-- Example dataset for experimentation
+|
-├── figures/                   # Contains images for documentation
++---figures                       <-- Contains images for documentation
-│   ├── docker.jpg             # Docker concepts illustration
+|       docker.jpg                <-- Docker concepts illustration
-│   ├── port.jpg               # Network port illustration
+|       port.jpg                  <-- Network port illustration
-│   └── volume.jpg             # Docker volumes illustration
+|       volume.jpg                <-- Docker volumes illustration
+|
-├── notebooks/                 # Jupyter notebooks
++---notebooks                     <-- Jupyter notebooks
-│   └── exploratory_analysis.ipynb  # Sample notebook
+|       exploratory_analysis.ipynb <-- Sample notebook for data exploration
+|
-├── scripts/                   # Python scripts
++---scripts                       <-- Python scripts
-│   └── data_prep.py           # Sample data preparation script
+|       data_prep.py              <-- Sample data preparation script
+|
-├── .dockerignore              # Files to exclude from Docker build
+|   .dockerignore                 <-- Files to exclude from Docker build
-├── .gitignore                 # Files to exclude from git
+|   .gitignore                    <-- Files to exclude from git
-├── docker-compose.yml         # Docker Compose configuration
+|   docker-compose.yml            <-- Docker Compose configuration
-├── Dockerfile                 # Docker image definition
+|   Dockerfile                    <-- Docker image definition
-├── LICENSE                    # License information
+|   LICENSE                       <-- License information
-├── README.md                  # This documentation file
+|   README.md                     <-- This documentation file
-└── requirements.txt           # Python dependencies
+|   requirements.txt              <-- Python dependencies
 ```

 ## 2. Docker Concepts